raspberrypi/documentation/configuration/config-txt/README.md

 ## File format

-The `config.txt` file is read by the early-stage boot firmware, so it has a very simple file format.
+The `config.txt` file is read by the early-stage boot firmware (please be more specific! does this refer to bootcode.bin or any of the start*.elf files?
+Thanks!), so it has a very simple file format.
 The format is a single `property=value` statement on each line, where `value` is either an integer or a string.
 Comments may be added, or existing config values may be commented out and disabled, by starting a line with the `#` character.

 Here is an example file: